-You can ask the court for an occupation order if another joint owner tries to force you to move out before you can agree what will happen to your home.
+You can ask the court for an occupation order if another joint owner tries to force you to move out before you can agree what happens to your home.

 An occupation order gives you the right to stay in your home until an agreement is made but won't necessarily mean you can stay there long term.
 The court assesses the housing needs and conduct of each joint owner when deciding whether to grant an occupation order.

-If you are experiencing domestic abuse but want to remain in your own home you may also be able to get a court order (an injunction) to keep the abusive person out of your home, or prevent them coming near your home or contacting you.
+If you are experiencing domestic abuse but want to remain in your own home you may also be able to get a court order (an injunction) to keep the abusive person out of your home.
+An injunction can alsomprevent them coming near your home or contacting you.

 Get more information on injunctions from a housing advice centre or Citizens Advice.
 They may be able to help you find a solicitor specialising in family law.
 They can also put you in touch with the Police Community Safety Unit.

 Use Shelter's directory to find an adviser in your local area.

 What the court decides usually depends on whether you are married, registered as civil partners or living together and whether you have children.

 If you are married to or in a civil partnership with the other joint owner, the divorce court can order that: